 - Power supply: you need a power adapter that provides 2.5A 5V

-- MicroSD card: you need at least one with 8GB, class 10.
+- MicroSD card: we recommend getting a microSD card with at least 16GB, class 10.
 You need a microSD card to store your files and the Pi’s operating system.
-The Pi doesn’t have an hard drive, so everything you do on your Pi is saved on the microSD card, even the operating system.
-You can get a microSD card with the operating system preloaded or install the operating system yourself.
+The Pi doesn’t have a hard drive*, so everything you do on your Pi is saved on the microSD card, even the operating system.
+You can get a microSD card with the operating system preloaded or install the operating system yourself (which we recommend).

 Getting a Raspberry Pi Starter Kit

 If this is your first time around the Raspberry Pi, you may consider getting a Raspberry Pi starter kit that comes with the essential accessories to get started.
-You can read our post about the Best Raspberry Pi 3 Starter Kits to find out the best kit for you.
+You can also read our post about the Best Raspberry Pi 4 Starter Kits.

 Installing the Operating System

 There are several operating systems suitable for the Pi.
-The official distribution for the Raspberry Pi is Raspbian.
-That’s the one we recommend you to install.
-Especially if you’re a beginner, because it is the most supported.
+The official distribution for the Raspberry Pi is Raspberry Pi OS and that’s the one we recommend you install (specially if you’re a beginner, because it is the most supported).

 Raspberry Pi GPIOs Pinout

-This pinout is the same for Raspberry Pi 2 Model B, Raspberry Pi 1 Model A+, Raspberry Pi Model B+, Raspberry Pi Zero, and Raspberry Pi Zero W.
+This pinout is the same for Raspberry Pi 4, Raspberry Pi 2 Model B, Raspberry Pi 1 Model A+, Raspberry Pi Model B+, Raspberry Pi Zero, and Raspberry Pi Zero W.

 Raspberry Pi 1 Model A and the Raspberry Pi 1 Model B Rev.2 only have the first 26 pins.